prakharrai1609/skillNEST/README.md

 # skillnest
-One final stop for upskilling in technology .
+One Stop To Upskill In Technology .